nafizjiwa/REDUX-CORE-API/README.md

             store.dispatch(actionCreator());
             store.dispatch(actionCreator());

-### RESPOND TO CHANGES
+### RESPOND TO STATE CHANGES

-- Actions dispatched to the 'store' are listened for and responded to with `store.subscribe( )`
+- `store.subscribe( )` - Method used by the store to Listen and respond to dispatched Actions
 - `store.subscribe(listenerFunction)` --> Subscribes the Listener Function to the store
+        - Listener is then executed whenever stores state changes

         Action creators can be passed directly to the store.dispatch() store.dispatch(actionCreator());
-- 'store.subscribe( )' also returns an unsubscribe function to stop listening to store changes or dispatches made to the store
+- 'store.subscribe( )' also returns an unsubscribe function which allow the listener to stop listening to store changes or dispatches made to the store
+- -